We’d like to invite you to our virtual Palliative Pupus

-Our exciting local networking and clinical education opportunity.
+Our exciting local bi-monthly networking and clinical education opportunity.
 Come participate in an interactive interdisciplinary story from the cutting edge of hospice and palliative care and mingle with colleagues.
 If you are involved with palliative care cases, you are invited.
 Please tell your colleagues and friends.

 The Queens Conference Center (QCC) – Room 200